Did you know this is the VERY first recipe I posted in 2012 when I started this blog? It was my hello world post!

 Cookies with no flour?

-Years later this recipe is still a classic and a tried-and-true recipe.
+Years later this flourless peanut butter cookie recipe is still a classic and a tried-and-true recipe.
 These cookies are EASY to make with pantry staples.
 I’d bet you already have the ingredients to make them on hand right now!

-This recipe doesn’t require any special flours – so it’s perfect for beginning gluten-free bakers.
+This recipe is made with simple ingredients and doesn’t require any special flours – so it’s perfect for beginning gluten-free bakers.

 And you can’t beat the decadent combination of peanut butter and chocolate!
-These cookies turn out rich, gooey and delicious.
-For more flourless recipes you also might like these coconut flour banana muffins or these almond butter cookies!
+These chewy cookies turn out rich, gooey and delicious.
+For more flourless recipes you also might like these flourless chocolate cookies, coconut flour banana muffins or these almond butter cookies!
+These gluten-free chocolate chip cookies are another tried-and-true favorite.

 These cookies are super easy to make!
 You don’t even need a stand mixer, unless you prefer to use one.
-Add the peanut butter, sugar, brown sugar, egg, baking soda and salt to the bowl.
+Add the peanut butter, sugar, brown sugar, egg, baking soda and salt to a large bowl.

 Using a hand mixer, mix everything together until it is completely smooth and incorporated.
 Since peanut butter is usually stored at room temperature everything mixes together nice and smooth.